rapidspeciation/biodiversity_genomics_course/exercises/10_genome_scan.md

     -s 20000 \
     -m 10000 \
     -f phased \
-    -T 8 \
+    -T 2 \
-    -p Hmel.mal.col -p Hmel.agl.per -p Hmel.ama.per -p Hmel.mel.gui -p Hnum.bsl.bra -p Htim.flo.per -p Htim.the.per -p Hcyd.chi.pan -p Hcyd.zel.col \
+    -p Hmel.mal.col -p Hmel.agl.per -p Hmel.ama.per -p Hmel.mel.gui \
+    -p Hnum.bsl.bra -p Htim.flo.per -p Htim.the.per -p Hcyd.chi.pan -p Hcyd.zel.col \
     --popsFile popmap.txt
 ```

-Note that -w 20000 specifies a window size of 20 kb that is sliding by 20 kb (-s 20000) and -m 10000 requests these windows to have a minimum number of 10 kb sites covered.
+Note that -w 20000 specifies a window size of 20 kb that is sliding by 20 kb (-s 20000) and -m 10000 requests these windows to have a minimum number of 10 kb sites covered (50% of sites present).
 The way we have encoded the genotypes (e.g. A/T) in our geno.gz file is called "phased" and we specify that with "-f phased" even though our data is actually not phased.
 Instead of writing all the individual names into the command, we could give only the species names in the code (e.g. -p lysimnia -p polymnia) and with `--popsFile` specify a file that contains a line for each individual with its name and species in a text file.

 Next, we calculate fd to test for introgression between H. melpomene amaryllis and H. timareta thelxiopea using H. numata as outgroup. fd is a measure of introgression suitable for small windows.